Office of Undergraduate Admissions

 There is no fee for the placement exams, and arrangements can be made for taking the tests through the appropriate academic department.

 Transfer of Credit

-Quinnipiac University participates in the Advanced Placement (AP) program and the College Level Examination Program (CLEP), which provides an opportunity for students to obtain credit through examination (credits are accepted as transfer) for AP and CLEP exams taken prior to matriculation at Quinnipiac.
-Information regarding AP and CLEP exams may be obtained from the Office of Transfer and Part-Time Admissions.
+Quinnipiac University participates in the Advanced Placement (AP) program, the International Baccalaureate (IB) program and the College Level Examination Program (CLEP), which provides an opportunity for students to obtain credit through examination (credits are accepted as transfer) for AP, IB and CLEP exams taken prior to matriculation at Quinnipiac.
+See the Advanced Standing/Credit Policy for more information.
 Quinnipiac University does not accept CLEP credits earned after a student is matriculated.